Firesphere/silverstripe-newsmodule/README.md

 ## Other

-This module is given "as is" and I am not responsible for any damage it might do to your brain, dog, cat, house, computer or website.
+* This module is given "as is" and I am not responsible for any damage it might do to your brain, dog, cat, house, computer or website.
+* Code Comments should not be taken too seriously, since I'm bad at writing serious code-comments.
+* Please use the Issue-tracker, otherwise I get lost too.

 ## Actual license